 Kinda.

-Except for the anxiety I felt in the pit of my stomach, unsure of exactly what to do with Clara if she needed help.
+anxiety I felt in the pit of my stomach, unsure of exactly what to do with Clara if she needed help.
 Unsure of exactly what to do with the kids if they needed help.
 It didn't help matters that this is one of the coldest Marches on record and I did not want to walk in the Goat Shed in the wee hours of the morning to find kids that were too-cold and had died, something that has happened to a few people I know.
 Plus, I have had the experience of having a very sick goatie and I want to avoid soemthing like that ever happening again!!
 I found it a little bit paralyzing and I wore a path back and forth to the Shed, checking on Clara.

 More specifically checking her 'nether region' for mucus.
 Checking her spine for loosening